haquefardeen/awesome-dot/README.md

 - [KusamaGovernance](https://www.kusamagovernance.com/) - The dashboard visualizes key metrics for referenda and accounts and helps token holders in their decision-making when it comes to delegation and voting.
 It also provides key indicators of the overall health of our governance system.
-- [Delegation Dashboard](https://delegation.polkadot.network/) - Easy to use dashboard for delegating votes for Polkadot OpenGov.
 - [Delegation Registry](https://github.com/novasamatech/opengov-delegate-registry) - OpenGov Delegate registry by Novasama Technologies — an open-source repository for Delegates to fill out their information to attract more delegations through the Agile Delegation feature
 - [Delegation Registry Wiki](https://docs.novawallet.io/nova-wallet-wiki/governance/add-delegate-information) - How to sign up for the Delegation Registry.